Global Civilisation Initiative: China's New Gift for World Peace | Ghana News Agency

 It has shown strong vitality since its inception, arousing enthusiastic responses in the international community.

-Countries need to uphold the principles of equality, mutual learning, dialogue and inclusiveness among civilisations, and let cultural exchanges transcend estrangement, mutual learning transcend clashes, and coexistence transcend feelings of superiority.
+Countries need to uphold the principles of equality, mutual learning, dialogue and inclusiveness among civilisations and let cultural exchanges transcend estrangement, mutual learning transcends clashes, and coexistence transcends feelings of superiority.

-All countries have the right to develop in accordance with their own culture, civilisation and geographical location, but this does not mean that civilisations should be separated from each other.
+All countries have the right to develop their own culture, civilisation and geographical location, but this does not mean that civilisations should be separated from each other.

 Peace, development, equity, justice, democracy and freedom are the common aspirations of all peoples.

-Countries need to keep an open mind in appreciating the perceptions of values by different civilisations, refrain from imposing one’s own values or models on others and stoking ideological confrontation, stop pushing a zero-sum agenda to bully and exploit the weak and vulnerable, and playing bloc politics and using democracy as a tool for political ends.
+Countries need to keep an open mind in appreciating the perceptions of values by different civilisations, refrain from imposing one’s values or models on others and stoking ideological confrontation, stop pushing a zero-sum agenda to bully and exploit the weak and vulnerable and stop playing bloc politics and using democracy as a tool for political ends.

 China advocates the importance of inheritance and innovation of civilisations.